-The Compensation Committee of the Board of Directors consists of three directors who are "independent" as currently defined by SEC regulations and the listing standards of the AMEX.
-The Compensation Committee held four meetings in 2004 and consists of David P. Brownell, Eben S. Moulton (Chairman) and Dr. Sarah P. Voll.
+The Compensation Committee of the Board of Directors consists of three directors who are "independent" as defined by SEC regulations and the listing standards of the AMEX.
+The Compensation Committee held six meetings in 2005 and consists of David P. Brownell, Eben S. Moulton (chairman) and Dr. Sarah P. Voll.
 The duties of this Committee include studying and making recommendations to the Board of Directors with respect to base salary policy, incentive compensation plans and other benefit programs, as well as annual approval of executive base salaries and recommendations to the Board of Directors for base salaries of Unitil Corporation officers and senior management.
-The Compensation Committee's duties also include the administration of the Company's Restricted Stock Plan, Stock Option Plan, and Key Employee Stock Option Plan, approval of grants under the Restricted Stock Plan, as well as administration of merit, incentive and commission compensation plans for all appropriate personnel, approval of annual incentive compensation plan payments and administration of the Directors' Deferred Compensation Plan.
+The Compensation Committee's duties also include the administration of the Company's Restricted Stock Plan, Stock Option Plan, and Key Employee Stock Option Plan, approval of grants under the Restricted Stock Plan, as well as administration of merit, incentive and commission compensation plans for all appropriate personnel, and approval of annual incentive compensation plan payments.